addl/flask_blog/entries/python/flask/flask_i18n.md

     title = StringField(_('Name'), validators=[DataRequired()])
     content = TextAreaField(_('Content'), validators=[DataRequired()])
 ```
 The above code defines a class called `PostForm` that inherits from the "FlaskForm" class.
 The class has two attributes, "title" and "content".

-The `_` function is a shortcut for `lazy_gettext`, which is a function that allows you to mark strings for translation.
-Instead of returning the translation immediately, it returns a proxy object that will be translated when needed.

-In the above code snippet, the `_` function is used to mark the string fields `Name` and `Content` for translation.
+The `_` function is a shortcut for `lazy_gettext`, by using `_` function we mark the string fields `Name` and `Content` for translation.
 So, these fields will be translated based on the user's preferred language.

 ### Marking Jinja templates texts
 Mark texts in Jinja template: